Coronavirus: 335 new cases and three further deaths

 He pointed out that under Level 5 and Level 3 inter-county travel, including cross-Border travel for shopping or for visiting friends and relatives, will not be allowed.

-Mr Varadkar said that under Level 3 “inter-county travel is allowed for work, education, for essential purposes like a medical appointment or caring for an elderly relative or a child who can’t be cared for by somebody else.

-“That does not cover, unfortunately, visiting friends and relatives.
-It doesn’t cover shopping, it doesn’t cover weekends away.”

-He said: “We hope to be in a position to advise people that they can travel between counties including Northern Ireland to visit friends and relatives closer to Christmas but will depend on the epidemiological data then.”
+He said: “We hope to be in a position to advise people that they can travel between counties, including Northern Ireland, to visit friends and relatives closer to Christmas, but [that] will depend on the epidemiological data then.”

-The Tánaiste added “at the moment the rates of Covid are much higher [in the North] than they are here but in two weeks’ time that might look very different because restrictions are being reimposed there.
+The Tánaiste added that “at the moment the rates of Covid are much higher [in the North] than they are here, but in two weeks’ time that might look very different because restrictions are being reimposed there.”

-“And we’ll make a decision on inter county travel including Northern Ireland nearer to Christmas.”

-The Tánaiste had introduced the issue of restrictions on cross-Border travel during the Christmas period.

-Mr Varadkar told his parliamentary party that cross-Border travel would have to be looked at by the Government given the high level of cases in the North.
+Mr Varadkar had previously told his parliamentary party that the issue of cross-Border travel would have to be looked at by the Government given the high level of cases in the North.
 Mr Varadkar is understood to have requested data from the Department of Health on infection levels in the North.

-Mr Varadkar also warned that opening pubs for the Christmas season could increase the number of house parties and the risk of Covid-19 infection in the population.

-He was speaking in advance of the Cabinet sub-committee on Covid-19 to decide on what happens at the end of the six weeks of level 5 restrictions.
+He was speaking in advance of the Cabinet sub-committee on Covid-19 meeting to decide on what happens at the end of the six weeks of Level 5 restrictions.

 “I would say that publicans have generations of experience and are trustworthy,” the Tipperary TD added.
 He said they knew how to deal with the public and would police their customers and do things the way they should be done.

-But the Tanaiste said “it’s very possible that people having spent a few hours or a night in a pub will then retire to somebody’s house and have a party there.
+But the Tánaiste said that “it’s very possible that people having spent a few hours or a night in a pub will then retire to somebody’s house and have a party there.

 “So I don’t think that this idea that if you open pubs there will be fewer house parties is necessarily true.
 You might actually end up with the same number or even more and therefore increase risk.”

-He insisted that he was sympathetic to the view that the pub is a controlled environment and that people are less likely to interact there than at a house party.
+He insisted that he was sympathetic to the view that the pub is a controlled environment.

-“But we do need to bear in mind that just because people can gather in a pub, doesn’t mean that an equal number of home gatherings won’t happen.”

-He also said no decisions had yet been made about restaurants, pubs or hotels.
-But he said “whatever happens we’ll make sure that financial sports like the employment wage subsidy scheme and the Covid Restrictions Support Scheme (CRSS) remain in place for businesses that can’t open”.
+He also said no decisions had yet been made about what will happen with restaurants, pubs or hotels in December.
+But he said: “Whatever happens we’ll make sure that financial supports like the employment wage subsidy scheme and the Covid Restrictions Support Scheme remain in place for businesses that can’t open.”